jcubic/quizerach/README.md

 The Kwisatz Haderach possessed a heightened consciousness that allowed him to access future memories and see different possible outcomes, giving him the ability to predict the future and provide answers to complex questions and riddles.

-(above paragraph based on ChatGPT).
+(above paragraph based on ChatGPT)

 ## License
 Copyright (C) 2023 [Jakub T. Jankiewicz](https://jakub.jankiewicz.org)<br/>